magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/content-type-configuration.md

 ### `parents` configuration reference

 The `parents` element specifies which content types can accept this type as a child.
+Parent policies will overwrite any child policies that are set.

 **Example:**
 ``` xml